symphonists/search_index/README.markdown

 * `get-param-page` => `page`,
 * `indexes` => `a:1:{i:1;a:3:{s:6:\"fields\";a:2:{i:0;s:5:\"test2\";i:1;s:9:\"html-test\";}s:9:\"weighting\";s:1:\"2\";s:7:\"filters\";a:0:{}}}`,

+## Synonyms

+Version 0.6 introduced the concept of synonyms, available by choosing Search Index > Synonyms.
+This allows you to configure word replacements so that commonly mis-spelt terms are automatically fixed, or terms with many alternative spellings or variations can be normalised to a single spelling.
+An example:

+* Replacement word `United Kingdom`
+* Synonyms: `uk, great britain, GB, united kingdoms`

+When a user searches for any of the synonym words, they will be replaced by the replacement word.
+So if a user searches for `countries in the UK` their search will actually use the phrase `counties in the United Kingdom`.

+Synonym matches are case-insensitive.

 ## Known issues
 * you can not order results by relevance score when using a single Data Source.
 This is only available when using the custom Search Index Data Source

 ## Changelog

+### 0.6
+* extension now has its own backend menu rather than sitting under Blueprints
+* added support for synonyms, for example a user searching for "ds" could have the term expanded to "data source"

 ### 0.5
 * fixed bug whereby multiple slashes were added to serialised array in `config.php`